teusH/MySense/PyCom/README.md

 ## To Do
 Add more sensor modules.
 The Shiney PPD42NS (unreliable and too much errors), DHT22 and DHT11 (too much peaks and outdoor time to live too short) meteo sensor are depricated.
 Note: The Plantower PMS7003 is much smaller and consumes less energy as the Nova SDS011 (has a nice air inlet).

+## Licensing
+If not noted the scripts and changes to external scripts are GPL V3.